 In the days after the murder, authorities arrested two men they said were suspected of being the gunmen, according to news reports.

-Federal authorities said shortly after the attack that they were investigating the possible involvement of an organized crime network working in the area with links to the Mexican drug trafficking group, the Sinoloa Cartel, according to news reports.
+Federal authorities said shortly after the attack that they were investigating the possible involvement of an organized crime network working in the area with links to the Sinaloa Cartel, the Mexican drug trafficking group, according to news reports.
 Authorities requested that the investigation be transferred to a special court in the capital dedicated to high risk cases after local prosecutors investigating the crime received threats, according to the reports.

-In June 2015, authorities arrested two police officers and a third man suspected of forming part of the criminal network that is suspected of being involved in the crime.
+In June 2015, authorities arrested two police officers and a third man suspected of forming part of the criminal network suspected of being involved in the crime.
 In November 2015, prosecutors accused three members of the Public Ministry and two lawyers of leaking confidential information about criminal cases, including the investigation into the journalists' murder, to criminal groups.
-No one had been charged by mid-December 2015.